jitsi/jitsi-meet/android/README.md

 ### JitsiMeetActivity

-This class encapsulates a high level API in the form of an Android `Activity` which displays a single `JitsiMeetView`.
+This class encapsulates a high level API in the form of an Android `FragmentActivity` which displays a single `JitsiMeetView`.
+You can pass a URL as a `ACTION_VIEW` on the Intent when starting it and it will join the conference, and will be automatically terminated (finish() will be called on the activity) when the conference ends or fails.

 ### JitsiMeetView

 The `JitsiMeetView` class is the core of Jitsi Meet SDK.
 It's designed to display a Jitsi Meet conference (or a welcome page).

+#### join(options)

+Joins the conference specified by the given `JitsiMeetConferenceOptions`.

+#### leave()

+Leaves the currently active conference.
+If the welcome page is enabled it will go back to it, otherwise a black window will be shown.

 #### dispose()